zero-to-prod/service-models/README.md

   implement your own.
 - **Fast**: Designed with [performance](#caching) in mind.

-## Getting Started
+## Installation

 If upgrading from v1, see the [upgrade guide](#upgrading-to-v2).

-Install the `service-model` package with composer.
+Install `Zerotoprod\ServiceModel` via [Composer](https://getcomposer.org/):

 ```bash
 composer require zero-to-prod/service-model
 ```

+This will add the package to your project’s dependencies and create an autoloader entry for it.

 Use the `ServiceModel` trait in your model.